The Centrepiece

 The U-Boat Story

 U-534 is moved to Birkenhead and becomes the centrepiece of the U-Boat Story museum.
-She is carefully sectioned to allow visitors to walk inside her pressure hull, experiencing the claustrophobic reality of life aboard a wartime submarine.
+She is carefully sectioned to allow visitors to see inside her pressure hull, experiencing the claustrophobic reality of life aboard a wartime submarine.

 Battle of the Atlantic Story